The Definitive Guide

 Finally you talk about why you chose this particular university and why this particular program in that university and what you plan to do after you graduate from there.

 This is a good, safe way to organize your statement of purpose.
 Keep in mind to keep it tight as you will realize writing these things down takes time because it requires you to think deeply and to introspect so we recommend starting early.
 Don’t wait until the last minute and start writing your statement of purpose in November.

 Start well in advance so you have a first draft, a second draft and additional edits if needed.
 These are the things you want to start thinking about right away.

 The Introduction Paragraph

-Starting with the introduction you have to be very clear and state what is the field or the specialization that you want to pursue.
+Starting with the introduction you have to be clear and state what is the specialization you want to pursue.
 Make sure that you tell the truth, do not make up stories and avoid being sentimental.
 Get ideas on how to write an SOP with the following statement of purpose format outlined below.

 Let us take a look at a bad introduction paragraph next so you know what we’re talking about and what to avoid.